 Bosch Tankless Water Heaters

-Bosch Tankless Water Heaters comes in several formats depending on your application; point-of-use or whole house.
-A Bosch point-of-use tankless hot water heater is designed to work with a single fixture, be it a sink/faucet, shower, dishwasher, washing machine, etc. Bosch point-of-use tankless water heaters are extremely convenient if you have a need for hot water where a typical hot water outlet is not currently available.
-Therefore, Bosch point-of-use tankless units are great for home additions, back houses, guest houses, remote areas, and cabins.
-If you are looking to replace your existing tanked water heater with a tankless water heater, a Bosch whole house tankless water heater is a great solution to provide the larger volume of hot water needed to run multiple bathrooms, kitchen, etc. Bosch whole house tankless water heaters utilize electricity to heat water as it passes through a heating element.
-The heating element will gently heat the water rapidly as it passes on it’s way to your fixture.
-By doing so, there is never a hot water storage needed, and you will never run out of hot water.
+Never run out of hot water again.
+Bosch Tankless Water Heater offer a near-limitless supply of hot water, available in a variety of models.
+A Bosch point-of-use tankless hot water heater is designed to work with a single fixture, be it a sink/faucet, shower, dishwasher, or washing machine.
+Bosch point-of-use tankless water heaters are extremely convenient if you have a need for hot water where a typical hot water outlet is not currently available.
+Bosch point-of-use tankless units are also great for home additions, back houses, guest houses, remote areas, and cabins.
+If you are looking to replace your existing tanked water heater with a tankless version, a Bosch whole house tankless water heater is a great solution.
+It can provide a larger volume of hot water, so you can run multiple bathrooms and kitchen without a problem.
+Bosch whole house tankless water heaters use electricity to heat water as it passes through a heating element.
+The heating element quickly but gently heats the water as it flows to your fixture.
+This method means there is no need for hot water storage, providing you with a near-endless supply of hot water.

 How to Select